wordbit/wordbit/content/posts/2022-02-28-the-february-doldrums.markdown

 (Yes, I know I said I'd stay away from politics, but we'll see how well this Russian war selfie ages.)

-But, there's plenty of time in 2022 to turn things around, even if the only sphere of influence you have is in your personal life.
+There's plenty of time in 2022 to turn things around, though, even if the only sphere of influence you have is in your personal life.

 ### Avoid these to improve your life